ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/how-to-3.md

 Follow the steps below to install MTE_test.apk on your Pixel 8.

-* Download to your desktop machine the apk of the application from .
+* Navigate to [this repository](https://github.com/rlopez3d/mte_test_app).
+Open the "apk" folder and click on "MTE_test.apk" file.
+Use the download icon on the right to download the apk to your desktop machine.

 * Connect your Pixel 8 to the USB port.

-* Open a console and cd to the directory where you downloaded the apk.
+* Open a console and *cd* to the directory where you downloaded the apk.

 * Execute the command *adb devices*.
 The console should display the list of atached devices.